edulim/Linux-Immersion/README.md

 * AUDIO - how to record playback audio and export to Anki
     *  .asoundrc - config file for ALSA
     *  qolibri-play - script for grabbing audio from qolibri
+    *  qolibri-mp3 - script for grabbing audio from qolibri as mp3
     *  record - script for recording playback audio
 * PICTURE - how to quickly take screenshots and export them to Anki
+    *  printscreen - script that takes a screenshot
+    *  ocrshot - script that generates text in a target language from image

 I encourage you to read the [wiki](https://github.com/edulim/Linux-MIA/wiki) prepared with basic information necessary to use the files provided in this